Set up model-driven apps in Dynamics 365 to use SharePoint Online

 If your organization is already using document management with Microsoft Dynamics CRM List Component, you must switch to server-based SharePoint integration.
 More information: Switching from the list component or changing the deployment

 Server-based SharePoint integration uses the entity display name to build the SharePoint library.
-When you upgrade to server-based SharePoint integration, be sure to check that the display names in your document library on SharePoint match the entity display names in Customer Engagement apps.
+When you upgrade to server-based SharePoint integration, be sure to check that the display names in your document library on SharePoint match the entity display names.
 More information: "Validation Error" when you try to configure server-based SharePoint integration for Microsoft Dynamics CRM Online and SharePoint Online.

 These names should match.